kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 means *request for comments*.
 Be prepared to get comments.

-Please describe the level of completeness, e.g. what tests it does or does not pass or what type of usecases is not yet implemented.
+Please describe the level of completeness, e.g. what tests it does or does not pass or what type of use cases is not yet implemented.
 The purpose is to get feedback from other developers about the direction or implementation approach.
 This may save you hours of coding.